 Tips to Overcome Needle Phobia

 I was first diagnosed with Hashimoto’s in the Fall of 2013.
-My hair was falling out in clumps, hands and feet were cold and I felt tired and lethargic all day long.
+My hair was falling out in clumps.
+My hands and feet were cold.
+I also felt tired and lethargic all day long.
 For a few months I ignored the issue thinking it would cure itself.
 Finally, however, I was forced to visit the registered endocrinologist who prescribed a number of routine blood tests.

-Now for everyone who is unaware, I have a chronic phobia of needles.
-The poking and drawing of blood are the two things that scare me the most and I admit that the reason I put off the doctor’s appointment for so long was because I apprehended some blood work.
+Now for everyone who is unaware, I have a chronic needle phobia.
+The poking and drawing of blood are the two things that scare me the most.
+I have to admit that the reason I put off the doctor’s appointment for so long was because I was so fearful of having blood work.

-- Anti-anxiety Medication: While for many the phobia of needles is a small thing, for me it is a medical problem.
+While for many the needle phobia is a small thing, for me it is a medical problem.
 The above tips are helpful for many people and children for whom the needle though scary is not extremely so.
 However, in my case this phobia can sometimes increase to levels of hypertension.
-To make sure that the test went smoothly without problems, the doctor prescribed an anti-anxiety medication to be taken before the blood work.
+My physician prescribed an anti-anxiety medication to be taken before the blood work.